bengus-khan/PixelStitch/devnotes.md

 # Development notes

-## The 'eightstitch' directory
+## The 'pixelstitch' directory
 This directory is the home of all python scripts for the project.

 ## The 'backgrounds' directory
 This directory is the home of all background images and vector masks.
-Each supported grid aspect ratio will have a dedicated subdirectory within this directory (e.g., "/8-Stitch/backgrounds/16x16/").
+Each supported grid aspect ratio will have a dedicated subdirectory within this directory (e.g., "/PixelStitch/backgrounds/16x16/").
 Example directory structure shown below:

 ```
 backgrounds/